munki/munki/README.md

 Munki is currently in use at organizations all over the world, managing software for tens of thousands of Macs.

 Check out the Wiki for some notes and documentation, and browse and/or check out the source.
-See [munkibuilds.org](https://munkibuilds.org) for pre-built installer packages.
+See the [releases page](https://github.com/munki/munki/releases) or [munkibuilds.org](https://munkibuilds.org) for pre-built installer packages.

 Get started with Munki here: [Getting Started with Munki](https://github.com/munki/munki/wiki/Getting-Started-With-Munki)